Allan Gardens

-Allan Gardens is a conservatory and urban park located in the Garden District of Toronto, Ontario, Canada.
-The property includes a playground, off-leash dog park, and a 16000 sqft conservatory with six green houses.
+Allan Gardens is a public park and conservatory located in the Garden District of Toronto, Ontario, Canada.
+The property includes a playground, off-leash dog park, and a 16000 sqft conservatory with six greenhouses.

 The park originated from lands donated to the Toronto Horticultural Society by George William Allan in 1858, with the horticultural society officially opening a gardens there in 1860.
-In 1864, the municipal government of Toronto acquired the lands surrounding the gardens, although allowed the horticultural society to maintain it in return for permitting its public use.
+In 1864, the municipal government of Toronto acquired the lands surrounding the gardens, although it allowed the horticultural society to maintain it in return for permitting its public use.
 The conservatory was later acquired by the municipal government in 1888.
-The park and the gardens was initially known as the Horticultural Gardens until 1901, when it was renamed after Allan.
+The park and the gardens were initially known as the Horticultural Gardens until 1901 when it was renamed after Allan.
 A fire ravaged and destroyed a three-storey pavilion at the park in 1902.
 However, a new conservatory building, the Palm House was later completed on the property in 1910.
 The park has become a popular gathering place for protest since the mid-20th century.